ournetworks/ournetworks.ca/code-of-conduct.md

 ## Content Moderation Guidelines

-Because of ensuring this code of conduct is enforcable in an online context across platforms, we have some guidelines about the types of spaces the conference includes.
+Because of ensuring this code of conduct is enforceable in an online context across platforms, we have some guidelines about the types of spaces the conference includes.

 * **Moderated** - one of the core team or a trained volunteer is present for the full duration of the event actively moderating.
 The platform provides at least a minimum set of tools for moderation.